Trooper who faced firing in Black man's death dies in crash

 Authorities initially said Greene died after crashing his vehicle into a tree following a high-speed chase in rural northern Louisiana that began over an unspecified traffic violation.
 But Greene’s family alleges troopers used excessive force and “brutalized” him while taking him into custody.

-State Police, despite growing pressure, have repeatedly declined to release body-camera footage and other records related to Greene’s arrest, citing the ongoing investigations.
+State Police, despite growing pressure, have repeatedly declined to release body-camera footage and other records related to Greene’s arrest.

+Gov. John Bel Edwards, a Democrat, said Tuesday he has not seen the footage but pledged to make it public once the ongoing investigations are concluded.

 Greene’s family called for “the immediate arrest of the remaining men responsible for this tragic and unnecessary death.”